-3 hrs.
-RES 121 Advanced Principles.
+RES 121 Advanced Principles, 3 hrs.
 Marketing and Brokerage (3-0)

 Marketing applied to the real estate business.
 Sales planning, obtaining the qualifying prospects, securing listings, showing properties and motivation are considered.
-Procedural matters pertaining to the business such as office location, staffing, and office systems are discussed, as well as the laws, regulations and ethics of the business.
+Procedural matters pertaining to the business such as office location, staffing and office systems are discussed, as well as the laws, regulations and ethics of the business.
 Samples of currently used forms are integrated into the course.
-Prerequisite: RES 101 or consent of coordinator.

-RES 122 Real Estate Appraisal I (3-0) Covers the functions and purposes of appraisal and has been designed to examine the nature of real property value and the various functions and methods of estimating values. with emphasis on the residential market.
-Prerequisite: RES 101 or consent of coordinator.
+RES 122 Real Estate

+Appraisal I (3-0) 3 hrs.

+Covers the functions and purposes of appraisal and has been designed to examine the nature of real property value and the various functions and methods of estimating values, with emphasis on the residential market.